rails/rails/guides/source/security.md

     production:
       secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>

-Older versions of Rails use CookieStore, which uses `secret_token` instead of `secret_key_base` that is used by EncryptedCookieStore.
-Read the upgrade documentation for more information.
+Use different secrets for different environments.
+Keep the production secret outside of code repository, and depending on your security needs, other secrets as well.

+Remove secrets from your source code before sharing it.
+If you deploy somebody else's code, change the secrets before deployment.

-If you have received an application where the secret was exposed (e.g. an application whose source was shared), strongly consider changing the secret.
+WARNING: If your application's secret may have been exposed, strongly consider changing the secret.
+Changing the secret will expire currently active sessions.

 ### Replay Attacks for CookieStore Sessions